openfaas/docs/docs/openfaas-pro/introduction.md

 !!! info "Do we need the Community Edition or Pro?"

-    OpenFaaS Community Edition (CE) is meant for open-source developers, OpenFaaS Pro is meant for production.
+    OpenFaaS Community Edition (CE) is meant for basic exploration, OpenFaaS Pro is meant for production.

+OpenFaaS Pro is built to run in production, with reliability, security and durability in mind.
+It's the first step towards building a relationship with the team who make OpenFaaS, and comes with exclusive features and configurations that most customers will need to operate a product or service.

 Support